Generalizations of the Eierlegende-Wollmilchsau: Geminal subvarieties of rank one

 Suppose first that $\cM$ is an Abelian double; since it has rank 1, $\cM$ is necessarily an Abelian double of a stratum of flat tori.
 Since $\pi_{abs}$ is the minimal degree map to a torus, it follows that the cover whose domain is $(X, \omega)$ and that arises from $\cM$ being an Abelian double must be $\pi_{abs}$.
 In particular, $\cM_{abs}$ must be a stratum.
 However, by Sublemma \ref{SL:HGeminalRulingOut} this implies that the optimal map is the identity, which is a contradiction.

 Suppose now that $\cM$ is a quadratic double.
 Since $\cM$ does not contain flat tori, $\cM$ is a quadratic double of $\cQ(2, -1^2, 0^k)$ or $\cQ(2,2, 0^k)$ for some nonnegative integer $k$.
-In these cases, it is easy to see that $\cM$ is not $h$-geminal, a contradiction. \end{proof}
+In these cases, it is easy to see that $\cM$ is not $h$-geminal as in Figure \ref{F:D1D2Double}, a contradiction. \end{proof}